Enabling staff to work remotely

 Remote access software

 You will need to use remote access software, like a virtual private network (VPN), to connect to your organisation’s network.
 This creates an encrypted tunnel between your computer and your work’s network protecting the files and data you’re accessing from your home network.
-Talk to your IT provider about which remote access software will work best for your needs.
+See our advice on which remote access software will work best for your needs.

 Strong passwords are the first line of defence in systems that are accessible on the internet.
 Reinforce to staff the importance of keeping passwords unique and long for every system and device.